sushiswap/trident/contracts/pool/concentrated/README.md

 Pool may be trading inside and outside of a given position.
 To calcualte fees belonging to a specific position we keep track of a couple of counters.

-We store a **feeGrowthGlobal** accumulator which increases on every swap step by the swap amount divided by the current liquidity `feeGrowthGlobal += feeAmount / currentLiquidity`.
+We store a **feeGrowthGlobal** accumulator which increases on every swap step by the swap fee amount divided by the current liquidity `feeGrowthGlobal += feeAmount / currentLiquidity`.
-Every tick also keeps track of the **feeGrowthOutside** accumulator.
+Every tick also keeps track of it's own **feeGrowthOutside** accumulator.
 This stores the fee growth that has happened on the side of the tick where trading isn't currently happening.
 It is updated each time a tick is crossed: `feeGrowthOutside = feeGrowthGlobal - feeGrowthOutside`.

 Using the `feeGrowthGlobal` and `feeGrowthOutside` variables we can calculate the feeGrowth that has happened above or below any specific tick.

 Using the `feeGrowthAbove` of a range's upper tick and the `feeGrowthBelow` of the range's lower tick we can calculate the current fee growth of a position by subtracting both values from the current `feeGrowthGlobal`.
-When a position is opened a snapshot of this value is stored in the **feeGrowthInsideLast** variable.
-When a user wants to claim their fees a new `feeGrowthInsideLast` value is calculated.
+When a user adds a position a snapshot of this value is stored in the **feeGrowthInsideLast** variable.
+When the user wants to claim their fees a new `feeGrowthInsideLast` value is calculated.
 Multipliying the difference between the new and the old value with the position's liquidity gives us the fees belonging to the user.

 ## Pool Manager